A tale of resistance

 The story opens with 16-year-old Kanchhi leaving her home.
 The novel then becomes a journey the reader makes with the writer, as conduit.
 The narrative toggles between times tracing the days of Kanchhi’s presence and leaping ten years forward into 13 November 2005, a day in the life of Kanchhi’s mother, Maiju, as she waits for her daughter's return.
 As the plot makes progress, the readers get to know Kanchhi, first as a child and then as a teenager.

 The novel is set in the mid-western mountains of Nepal, the language landing it firmly.
-The storytelling is matter-of-fact as it takes us through descriptions of the village and into lives of the villagers.
+The storytelling is matter-of-factly as it takes us through descriptions of the village and into lives of the villagers.
 Unseemingly, the writer weaves in the political background of the Maoist insurgency into the narrative, which also works as signposting the timeline for the story.

 While at the core of the book are some key sociopolitical issues, there is also plenty of humour brought out through small moments.
 Kanchhi, as a child and later as a teenager, is a “no-nonsense” kind of person.
 So when there are funny moments around her, they become even more pronounced-- in some scenes they work as comic relief.